 This is the second easiest to install.
 It will come with a pin and a bracket.
 Usually the pin is secured to the bracket by a short length of small chain so it isn’t lost.
 You’ll need a drill with a ¼ inch bit and a screwdriver.

 1. Locate the bracket so the window only opens as much as you want it to.
 Three inches is usually best.
 Mark the window frame through the bracket.

 2. Drill the frame out using the ¼ inch drill bit.

 3. Screw the bracket to the window ledge and insert the pin through the bracket and the hole you just drilled.

 There are also versions of this lock that use a key to lock and unlock the window.

 Lock Bar Type Aluminum Window

 The required tools for this installation are a level, a drill and a screwdriver bit.
 A small, 1/8 inch drill bit and a manual screwdriver will work.

-- Measure up from the bottom of the frame approximately halfway up.
-Hold the rod mount against the stationary portion of the frame and mark the 3 or 4 screw holes.
+1. Measure up from the bottom of the frame approximately halfway up.
+Hold the rod mount against the stationary portion of the frame and mark the three or four screw holes.
 Secure the mount by screwing the supplied self-drilling screws into the frame through the mount.